Andeule/id3-algorithm/README.md

 To execute the jar file you have to pass two parameters:
 1. Absolute path to the csv file on which you want to apply the ID3-algorithm
-2. The index of the column, which determine the target values (starting from 0)
+2. The index of the column, which determine the target values (e.g. in the provided csv it is column 0)

 Example call: